arfanxn/notefan-golang/README.md

 # Notefan (Golang/Backend)

-Notefan is Paypal Clone application built with Golang and Mysql
+Notefan is Notion Clone application built with Golang and Mysql

 ## Installation